 The ironic thing here is that the Road to Justice featurette shows how DC’s “New 52” comic book relaunch was the perfect way to refresh and reintroduce these core characters.
 That is exactly the model Warner should have followed for the DCEU.
 In Heart of Justice, the actors and executives talk about these characters – what they’re feeling and how they’re thinking.
 As a viewer, you can’t help but wonder: Why the hell haven’t we been allowed to see more of this development on screen?
 Then there’s The New Heroes, in which we “delve into the hearts” of The Flash, Aquaman, and Cyborg.
 Again you wonder: Why do we have to be introduced to these characters in a damn featurette?
 Honestly, watching these extras is likely to just make you mad.
 But if getting a Movies Anywhere Digital code will help ease the frustration, there’s at least one of those in this package too on a paper insert.

 You know what Justice League feels like?
 Disappointment.
 This should have been a great coming together of already familiar characters that fans have grown to love and care about, an experience that the characters themselves had earned over time.
 Instead, Warner and DC wanted their Avengers and they wanted it yesterday.
-Well, they’ve got it.
-Justice League is rushed and ramshackle, modestly entertaining but a mere shadow of the film it could have been.
+Joke’s on them, I guess.
+Justice League is rushed and ramshackle, a mere shadow of the film it could have been.
 To be very clear, this isn’t a Zack Snyder problem.
-Snyder did the best he could in a bad situation.
+Snyder did the best he could in a bad situation (then Whedon took over and made it all worse).
 This is a studio problem and a serious one at that, a fundamental lack of understanding of how to organically build a vibrant and healthy cinematic franchise.
 Even so, word is that between fifteen and twenty more DC Extended Universe films are already in development.
-At this point, it’s hard to see why anyone could care.
+At this point, it’s hard to see why anyone would care.
 This is a very nice 4K Ultra HD release, though.
 So if you do care, this is definitely the version you’ll want to get your hands on.

 - Bill Hunt